 Acquisition of the Right to be a Caymanian

-Very importantly, a teenager who has attained the age of seventeen and who has Caymanian Status MUST reapply for the Continuation of the Right to Be Caymanian BEFORE they reach the age of eighteen (which is when the right expires).
-They must have been legally and ordinarily resident in the Cayman Islands for at least five out of the seven years immediately preceding years (other than for education/boarding school and medical absences) the date of their application.
+Very importantly, a teenager who has attained the age of seventeen and who has Caymanian Status MUST reapply for the Continuation of the Right to Be Caymanian ideally before they reach the age of eighteen (in which case the Caymanian Status will continue), or as soon as they can after the age of 18.
+They cannot work or apply for a government school or university scholarship until they have had their Caymanian Status reconfirmed.
+The child must also have been legally and ordinarily resident in the Cayman Islands for at least five out of the seven years immediately preceding years (other than for education/boarding school and medical absences) the date of their application.

 Any Caymanian who acquired the right to be Caymanian can lose that right if they have not met various residency requirements or, for example, if they are convicted of an offence which was made possible by, facilitated by or connected with the grant of the Right to be Caymanian.